f-flores/liri-node-app/README.md

 This installs all of the dependencies.

-5. This app utilizes the `twitter` and `spotify` npm packages, so to sucessfully run this app, please include your twitter and spotify keys in an `.env` file.
+5. This app utilizes the `twitter` and `spotify` npm packages, so to sucessfully run this app, please include your twitter and spotify keys in the `.env` file you create.

 ``` javascript
 SPOTIFY_ID=your_spotify_id